withastro/astro/CONTRIBUTING.md

 ## Translations

 Help us translate [docs.astro.build](https://docs.astro.build/) into as many languages as possible!
-Translation (aka **localization**) is a great way to get involved with open source development without having to code.
+This can be a great way to get involved with open source development without having to code.

 Our translation process is loosly based off of [MDN.](https://hacks.mozilla.org/2020/12/an-update-on-mdn-web-docs-localization-strategy/)